 - Add remaining 2 cups water and reheat to serve.

 - Pour through a strainer.
-Sweeten to taste with honey or stevia.
+Sweeten to taste with coconut sugar, honey or sweetener of choice.

 Notes